Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 <h3>1.6.
 Test Execution </h3>

-The test cases, executed on the Cycle summary Aeries_V_1.0.0.1, can be accessed [here](https://github.com/Irina11-m/My-Repo/blob/main/Zephyr%20Test%20Steps%20%2B%20Executions%20%2B%20Results_Aeries%20(Jira).pdf)
+The test executions, part of Cycle Summary Aeries_V_1.0.0.1, can be accessed [here](https://github.com/Irina11-m/My-Repo/blob/main/Zephyr%20Test%20Steps%20%2B%20Executions%20%2B%20Results_Aeries%20(Jira).pdf)

 The following bug reports have been created based on the failed tests with a high priority for fixing:
 <br>